 name_dir_chunks, they’re all named, with names using the filenames as basis.

-unname_all_chunks to unname all chunks of a single R Markdown file which can be useful when cleaning your chunk labels.
+unname_dir_chunks() to unname all chunks of all R Markdown files in a directory, which can be useful when cleaning your chunk labels.

 If you’re working with RStudio, installing the package will have installed an addin for labelling chunks of any R Markdown document you select.